joshmoody24/joshmoody.org/src/content/blog/potential-blog-posts.md

 Ocarina of Time's source code has the answer.
 I won't spoil it before the full blog post, but [here's a good starting point](https://youtu.be/efAbKfUeSW0?si=WwbayYbML6cZGEV0) if you want to figure it out for yourself.

-## Art Peaked in the Data Movement
+## Art Peaked in the Dada Movement

 ![Fountain by Marcel Duchamp](https://upload.wikimedia.org/wikipedia/commons/thumb/2/29/The_blind_man_MET_b1120124_004.jpg/800px-The_blind_man_MET_b1120124_004.jpg)